Using reinforcement learning to autonomously identify sources of error for agents in group missions: Conclusion

 \section{Conclusion}

-Agents performing a group mission can suffer from errors during a mission.
-We developed multiple hypotheses to investigate the causes of the errors.
-Cooperative behaviors such as the collision between agents can identify the causes of the errors.
-We considered autonomous planning of group behaviors via a machine-learning technique.
-Different hypothesizes theorizing the causes of the errors lead to different states to be expected as updated from the same initial state by the same operation.
-The larger the difference gets, the better its operation plan such that the plan acquires capabilities to distinguish the different hypotheses.
+{ Agents performing group missions can suffer from errors during a missions.
+Multiple hypotheses may be devised to explain the causes of such errors.
+Cooperative behaviors, such as collisions between agents, can be deployed to identify said causes.
+We considered the autonomous planning of group behaviors via machine-learning techniques.
+Different hypothesizes explaining the causes of the errors lead to different expected states as updated from the same initial state by the same operation.
+The larger the difference gets, the better the corresponding operation plan is able to distinguish between the different hypotheses.
 In other words, the magnitude of the difference can be the value function to optimize the desired operation plan.
-Gradient-based optimizations do not work well because a tiny fraction among the vast possible operations ({\it e.g.}, collisions) can capture the difference, leading to sparse distribution of the finite value for the value function.
+Gradient-based optimization does not work well because a tiny fraction among the vast possible operations ({\it e.g.}, collisions) can capture the difference, leading to a sparse distribution of the finite value for the function.
 We discovered that reinforcement learning is the obvious choice to be applied for such problems.
-The optimal plan concluded by reinforcement learning is the operation that causes the agents to collide with each other.
-To identify the causes of the errors using this plan, we developed a revised mission plan that incorporates the failure by another learning where the other agents without failure help the disabled agent.
+Notably, the optimal plan obtained via reinforcement learning was the operation that causes agents to collide with each other.
+To identify the causes of error using this plan, we developed a revised mission plan that incorporates the failure by another learning where the malfunctioning agent receives assistance from other agents.
+By identifying the cause of failure, the reinforcement learning process plans a revised mission plan that considers said failure to ensure an appropriate cooperation procedure. }